 Are appropriate funeral gifts with memorial donations possible?

-- Food - Giving food is a commonplace and popular funeral tradition.
-Offering the family of the departed something for their visitors to eat will lessen the burden of the expense associated with feeding everyone.
+Giving food is a commonplace and popular funeral tradition.
+Offering the family of the departed something for their visitors to eat will reduce the burden of the expense associated with feeding everyone.
 You can choose to bake homemade goods for a personal touch, or simply pick up some fresh fruit or a salad from the grocery store.

-- Memorial Wreath - You can offer a wreath instead of individually picked flowers to offer as a gift for the departed.
-This gift is also inexpensive and is very beautiful to offer.
+You can offer a wreath instead of individually picked flowers as a gift for the departed.
+This gift is also inexpensive and is very beautiful.
 The family of the departed will appreciate this gift.
 It can be laid on or near the coffin or tombstone.

 Remember, your presence counts more than gifts, especially when you’re close to the family of the deceased.
 It may not be necessary to bring gifts to funerals, but it is a kind gesture to give one of the gifts listed above and also make a memorial donation in memory or in honor of the departed.